 Preserving our planet for future generations is a hugely topical issue at the moment.
 You can’t deny the impacts of climate change around the globe in the past year; from wildfires in the US and Australia to melting ice caps and rising sea levels, we are living in unprecedented times the modern world has never witnessed in recent history.
-The British retail industry is attempting to go carbon-neutral by 2040, Greta Thunberg is telling off politicians on the daily, and David Attenborough warned the public just a few months ago “this is our last chance”.
-There’s never been a more crucial time to decarbonise your brick and mortar locations through green visual merchandising materials and other reusable technologies.
+The British retail industry is attempting to go carbon-neutral by 2040, Greta Thunberg is telling off politicians on the daily, and David Attenborough warned the public in 2021, “this is our last chance”.
+There’s never been a more crucial time to decarbonise your brick-and-mortar locations through green visual merchandising materials and other reusable technologies.

 Sustainability is a hot, unavoidable topic.
-Top it off with the chaos of the pandemic and it’s a mentally tough time for the human race to be alive to put it lightly.
-With the global movement encouraging us to live more ethically gaining momentum, consumers are doing their research and becoming conscious of the impact their actions are having on our planet.
-From banks to restaurants, to clothing brands and book stores, every business needs to take note – today’s consumers are choosing to spend in a way that will help preserve our planet for future generations to come.
+Top it off with the chaos of the pandemic, and it’s a mentally tough time for the human race to be alive, to put it lightly.
+With the global movement encouraging us to live more ethically and gaining momentum, consumers are doing their research and becoming conscious of the impact their actions are having on our planet.
+From banks to restaurants to clothing brands and bookstores, every business needs to take note – today’s consumers are choosing to spend in a way that will help preserve our planet for future generations to come.
 They’re buying locally, opting to purchase from more sustainable brands and demanding transparency about how and where products were produced.

 So how can your company become more environmentally conscious when it comes to your visual merchandising?